Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/SortingFormatting.md

 ![Alternating Row Colors](./images_and_gifs/AlternatingColors.gif)

 ### Number Formatting Options
-Google Sheets offers various number formatting options to display your data appropriately:
+Google Sheets offers various number formatting options to display your data appropriately.

 1. Select the cells you want to format.
 2. Click on **Format** > **Number**.